deltachat/deltachat-pages/_posts/2020-03-10-reduced-message-size.md

 - Disabling encryption for some chats: making it possible not to send Autocrypt headers at all.
 This is highly controversial though.
+- Attachment download could be postponed until you have Wi-Fi, or download it manually.
 - Sending the key fingerprint in a special header, so we don't always have to download the whole Autocrypt header.
 - Sending small messages through a header, thereby saving IMAP commands in the